abdout/nmbd/src/components/notifications/readme.md

   - Emit an event: `onboarding:submitted` with user info.
   - The notification service creates an in-app notification for admins/reviewers.
   - The sidebar icon shows a badge for new notifications.
+  - **Primary:** A Telegram message is sent to individual admins or a notifications channel.
-  - Optionally, a WhatsApp message is sent to the reviewer group.
+  - Optional: A WhatsApp message is sent to the reviewer group (if configured).

 ---

-## First Step Implementation: Onboarding Completion Notifications
+## First Step Implementation: Telegram Notifications for Onboarding Completion

 ### Overview
-This section outlines the implementation of notifications for when new users complete their onboarding process.
+This section outlines the implementation of Telegram notifications for when new users complete their onboarding process.
 The system will:
 1. Send in-app notifications to administrators/reviewers
-2. Send WhatsApp notifications to a designated WhatsApp number
+2. Send Telegram notifications to specific chat IDs and/or a notifications channel
 3. Update the notification badge in the sidebar
+4. Optionally send WhatsApp notifications if configured (secondary channel)

+### Why Telegram?
+Telegram was chosen as the primary external notification channel for several reasons:
+- **Free:** No costs associated with the Telegram Bot API
+- **Easy Setup:** Creating a bot takes minutes with BotFather
+- **Rich Features:** HTML formatting, buttons, and other interactive elements
+- **Reliable Delivery:** Messages are delivered instantly even with poor connectivity
+- **Group & Channel Support:** Can send to individual admins, groups, or broadcast channels
+- **Privacy:** Users interact with your bot without sharing personal phone numbers

 ### Implementation Status